MURMR: A Multimodal Sensing Framework for Automated Group Behavior Analysis in Mixed Reality: Exploratory Deployment

 \subsection{Collaborative Task}

-We asked each group to sort $28$ OASIS images~\cite{kurdi_introducing_2017} (prevalidated for pleasantness and arousal and free of graphic content) into six affective labels (angry, bored, relaxed, tense, pleased, frustrated) based on Russell's circumplex model~\cite{russell_circumplex_1980}.
-The images lay scattered throughout the virtual room, with floating \emph{plates} labeled for each emotion hovering nearby.
+We asked each group to sort the $28$ OASIS images~\cite{kurdi_introducing_2017} (prevalidated for pleasantness and arousal and free of graphic content) into six affective labels (angry, bored, relaxed, tense, pleased, frustrated) based on Russell's circumplex model~\cite{russell_circumplex_1980}.
+This image sorting task has been adopted in various group dynamics studies~\cite{gendron2014perceptions,chandio2025sensors}.

+The virtual images were scattered throughout, overlaid on the see-through physical space, with floating \emph{plates} labeled for each emotion hovering nearby.
 Without any time limit or scripted turns, participants freely approached and grabbed images, moved them to their chosen plates, and negotiated assignments through open-ended discussion.
 To sort an image, participants used a natural point-and-drag motion with their Meta Quest Pro controllers.
-They aimed at an image, held the grip button to \emph{pick it up}, guided it toward the desired emotion plate, and released the button to lock it in place.
+They aimed at an image, held the grip button to \emph{pick it up}, guided it ok the desired emotion plate, and released the button to lock it in place.
 Images only attach when positioned sufficiently close to a label, providing immediate visual confirmation.
 Only one person can manipulate a given image at a time, but different participants may simultaneously move other images within reach, mirroring the physical act of picking up and placing objects.
 This unstructured setting, where teams self-direct by clustering around images of interest, encourages natural decision-making, communication, and alignment as group members iteratively build consensus on each label~\cite{rorissaFreeSortingImages2004,bjerreCardSortingCollaborative2015,berlinFeedbackCooperationExperiment2024}.
-On average, groups completed the task in 32.4 minutes (SD = 8.4).
+An egocentric view of the task is shown in \autoref{fig:sys-overview}.
+The average task completion time was 32.4 minutes (SD=8.4\text{SD} = 8.4 SD=8.4), but substantial portions of each session contained no detectable dyadic interaction (e.g., individual sorting, idle periods between subtasks).
+The pipeline retains only windows in which at least one modality registers nonzero dyadic activity, yielding a mean of 53 active structural windows per group (${\sim}15$ minutes of active interaction per session).